aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/resize-document/_index.md

     document.RenderTo(device);
 {{< /highlight >}}

-This way, you can easily convert an HTML file into a flattened PDF using C#.
-This process is straightforward and can be done with a few lines of code.
-Let's look at the steps we have taken:

-1. Use one of the constructors of the [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/htmldocument/) class to load an HTML file.
-In the example, the [HTMLDocument(`sourcePath`)](https://reference.aspose.com/html/net/aspose.html/htmldocument/htmldocument/#constructor_10) constructor loads the HTML document from a local file system.
-2. Create an instance of the [PdfSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions/) class that is used to specify the options for saving a PDF document.
-In this case, the [FormFieldBehaviour](https://reference.aspose.com/html/net/aspose.html.rendering.pdf/pdfrenderingoptions/formfieldbehaviour/) property of PdfSaveOptions is set to `FormFieldBehaviour.Flattened`, which means that all form fields in the HTML document will be flattened when the PDF document is created.
-3. Call the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters/converter/converthtml/#converthtml_7) method to convert HTML to PDF using the specified options, and the resulting PDF document is saved to `resultPath`.

-The figure shows the bmp-output-options.bmp file.
+In the example, the [AnyPage](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/anypage/) property of the `PageSetup` sets a new [Page](https://reference.aspose.com/html/net/aspose.html.drawing/page/) object with a `Size` of 200x200 pixels.
+This sets the page size to 200x200 pixels.
+Then we set the [PageLayoutOptions](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/pagelayoutoptions/) property of the `PageSetup` object to include the `ScaleToPageWidth` and `ScaleToPageHeight` flags.
+This means that the output document content will be scaled to fit within the page's width and/or height (see the [illustration of conversion results (e).](/html/net/resize-document/#figures-of-the-conversion-results-with-crop-and-resize))

+## **Figures of the Conversion Results with Crop and Resize**

+The figure shows the results of converting the rendering.html file to PNG, JPG, and PDF formats using the RenderTo() method and various rendering options that control the page size of the output document.

+**Note:** The source image size in [rendering.html](/html/net/resize-document/rendering.html) file is 404x303, with a resolution of 96 dpi.

 ![Text "The image ilustrates results of document resizing"](resize-document.png#center)

-### **What is the difference between PDF files saved with and without FormFieldBehaviour property?**

-1. If the FormFieldBehaviour property is set to `FormFieldBehaviour.Flattened`, form fields in the PDF document will be merged into one layer of the document.
-This effectively flattens the form fields, making them non-interactive and impossible to edit.
-The result is a static PDF document that cannot be altered.
-2. On the other hand, if the FormFieldBehaviour property is set to `FormFieldBehaviour.Interactive`, form fields in the PDF document will remain interactive.
-This means that users can fill out the form fields and make changes.
-3. In Aspose.HTML, the **default value** for the FormFieldBehaviour property is `FormFieldBehaviour.Interactive`.
-If the FormFieldBehaviour property is not explicitly set, form fields in the PDF document will remain interactive, allowing users to fill out and edit them.
+**a)** The result of HTML to PNG conversion with default rendering options is an A4 page size PNG document with a lot of empty space on it.
+The rendered image on the A4 page is stretched in height and width by about 3 times since the default resolution is 300 dpi.

+**b)** The HTML to JPG conversion resulted in a JPG document with a page width that fits the width of the content, but with a page height that matches the height of the format A4.
+The rendered image on the A4 page is stretched in height and width by about 3 times since the default resolution is 300 dpi.

+**c)** The result of converting HTML to PNG with cropping the output document to fit the page size to the size of the content.

+**d)** Even though the page size was set as 20x20 px, using the `FitToWidestContentWidth` and `FitToContentHeight` flags made it possible to get the resulting JPG document with a page size that fits the size of the content.

+**e)** The result of rendering HTML to image when the content size is larger than the page size.
+We scaled down the content to fit the page size of 200x200 px.

 {{% alert color="primary" %}}
+You can download the complete C# examples and data files from [**GitHub.**](https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net)

-Aspose.HTML offers free online [**Converters**](https://products.aspose.app/html/conversion) for converting HTML, XHTML, MHTML, EPUB, XML and Markdown files to a variety of popular formats.
-You can easily convert  [HTML to PDF,](https://products.aspose.app/html/conversion/html-to-pdf) [HTML to JPG,](https://products.aspose.app/html/conversion/html-to-jpg) [SVG to PDF,](https://products.aspose.app/svg/conversion/svg-to-pdf) [MHTML to PDF,](https://products.aspose.app/html/conversion/mhtml-to-pdf) or [MD to HTML.](https://products.aspose.app/html/conversion/md-to-html) Just select the file, choose the format to convert, and you're done.
-It's fast and completely free!
+Aspose.HTML offers free online [**Converters**](https://products.aspose.app/html/conversion) for converting HTML, XHTML, MHTML, EPUB, XML, and Markdown files to various popular formats.
+For example, you can easily convert HTML to PDF, HTML to JPG, HTML to XHTML, SVG to PDF, MHTML to PDF, MD to HTML, etc. Just select the file, choose the format to convert, and you’re done.
+It’s fast and completely free!
 {{% /alert %}}

 <a href="https://products.aspose.app/html/conversion" target="_blank">![Text "Banner Free Online Converters"](./../../images/converters.png#center)</a>